Chevrolet Tracker (2019)

 The Chevrolet Tracker is a subcompact crossover SUV manufactured by General Motors since 2019.
 Positioned as a successor to the Trax (also called the Tracker in several markets), it is produced in Brazil and Argentina for the Latin American market, and in China by SAIC-GM for the Chinese market.
 Despite the use of the Tracker name, the Tracker is not related to the model sold in North America as a rebadged Suzuki Escudo from the 1990s to the 2000s.

 Overview

 The Tracker in the Chinese market was revealed in 2019 alongside the Trailblazer.
 The Chinese-market Tracker was designed to replace the Trax in China, and shares its Chinese name as the Trax.
 The Global Emerging Markets (GEM) platform which the Chinese market Tracker was built on was designed for developing automotive markets including China and Latin America.

+Facelift

+The facelifted Tracker was unveiled on 2 July 2025 for Latin America.